BUSINESS 051 - ONLINE

 PROCESS:

 The course has been divided into 15 lessons.
 Each lesson relates to a chapter in the text.
-(We are skipping chapter 13).There are 15 chapters to complete in 16 weeks so we will be covering about 1 chapter per week which means there will be homework due each week, a discussion board assignment due each week, and a quiz to complete each week as well.
+(We are skipping chapter 13).There are 15 chapters to complete in 18 class days so we will be covering about 1 chapter per day which means there will be homework due each class day, a discussion board assignment due each class day, and a quiz to complete each class day as well.
 Pay attention to the course calendar for assignment due dates.
 Prior to reading each chapter, please review "Jim's Views" for that particular lesson.
 Here, you will get my views as to the importance of the chapter and what to watch for.
 After reading the chapter for the first time, review "Amplifications".
 Here, I will try to put some "real life" perspective on some of the issues discussed in the text based on my 34 years experience in business and working for large corporations (4 with Kraft Foods and 30 with IBM).
 In addition, please review the Power Point presentation available for each chapter and the self-paced learning Power Points to help re-enforce the learning objectives in the textbook.

 When you have completed reading a chapter, please open the “Questions” section of the weekly lesson.
 Here you will find a short case scenario based on the content in the chapter and 5 questions that you are expected to answer.
 Submit your answers by midnight on the date shown on the course calendar.
 There are 15 case scenarios for you to analyze throughout the course and each assignment has a value of 5 points.